-Spring is just around the corner.
+Spring is here.
 Before you know it, flowers and lawns will be blooming with beautiful and vivid colors.
 Springtime is also when boat enthusiasts often start to consider purchasing a sail boat or power boat.
 Many consumers, however, lack an understanding of the myriad and multi-faceted loss exposures associated with boat ownership.
 And boat lovers may mistakenly believe that coverage applies under their homeowners policy for these loss exposures.

 Most homeowners policies, however, only insure losses arising from certain low-valued or low-powered boats.
 Therefore, you should contact us before buying a boat to discuss the proper insurance protection for it.
 You do not want to be "underwater" when it comes to the proper watercraft insurance.
 Consider the following tips to assist you in this process.